COMPUTING

 TYPES OF PROGRAMMING LANGUAGES

-There are basically two types of
+There are basically two types of computer programming languages given below:

 1. Low level language